MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-execute-SkypeforBusinessOnpremises.md

 ---
-title: Upgrade from Skype for Business on-premises to Teams - Microsoft Teams
+title: Upgrade from a Skype for Business on-premises deployment to Teams - Microsoft Teams
 author: arachmanGitHub
 ms.author: arachman
 manager: serdars